naplon74/flowify-music-player/README.md

 > [!WARNING]
 > The app is in "Beta" meaning it is still unstable and you may experience issue.
 I suggest you make a backup of your profile (Settings -> Export profile) before an update.

+> [!IMPORTANT]
+> Flowify is intended for educational and legal use only.
+You are solely responsible for the content you access.

 ## ✨ Features